 Read Fionn’s complete bio here

-Experienced in development and management of social housing over 30 years including development of cooperative housing in London, Chairmanship of London Borough of Camden council housing authority in the 1980s, coordinator-housing cooperative programs- Victorian Ministry of Housing & Construction 1989-1991, Establishment and development of Community Housing Ltd to the present day.
-Board member of Community Housing Industry Association, peak body for community housing in Australia.
+Experienced in development and management of social housing for over 40-years including development of cooperative housing in London, Chairmanship of London Borough of Camden council housing authority in the 1980s, coordinator-housing cooperative programs – Victorian Ministry of Housing and Construction (1989-1991), establishment and development of Community Housing Ltd to the present day.
+Board member of Community Housing Industry Association.

 Read Steve’s complete Bio here